The History of Computers

-The 4004 was a very big deal for the young Intel company, which was only three years old at the time – it was founded in 1968 by Bob Noyce (renowned for his co-invention of the silicon chip in 1959) and Gordon Moore (of Moore's Law fame).
-Ted Hoff had the original idea of building a single general-purpose processor instead of 12 custom chips, while Federico Faggin was the lead designer of the processor itself.
+The 4004 was a very big deal for the young Intel company, which was only 3 years old at the time – it was founded in 1968 by Bob Noyce, renowned for his co-invention of the silicon chip in 1959, and Gordon Moore, of Moore's Law fame.
+Ted Hoff had the "fairly obvious" idea of building a single-chip general-purpose processor running software instead of 12 custom chips, while Federico Faggin was the lead designer of the processor itself.
 Faggin later went on to found his own chip company, Zilog, which competed with Intel for most of the 1970s, resulting in Intel attempting to "disown" him and deny his crucial role in the birth of the microprocessor, but if you look closely at the chip photo, you can see Faggin's initials F.F. in one of the corners.

 Meanwhile, at the other end of the industry, a talented programmer at AT&T Bell Laboratories named Dennis Ritchie created the C programming language, based on the earlier B language of his Bell Labs colleague Ken Thompson, which itself was based on BCPL, a language originally designed for writing compilers for other languages.
 C was far from being the first high-level language, but its low-level approach and use of memory addresses as pointers made it the first language which could completely replace machine-specific assembly language programming, even for the internals of an operating system.
 C was thus the first systems programming language – no longer was an operating system tied to a particular piece of hardware.

 The C programming language went on to become the dominant language for both system software and application development in the 1980s, across all operating systems, but UNIX and the C language were intimately tied from the very beginning – the C standard library was essentially the original UNIX operating system API.
 Several of the key features of UNIX – multitasking (which was called "time sharing" back then), virtual memory, multi-user design and security – did not reach the personal computer market for another fifteen years, and didn't reach the mainstream IBM PC for more than twenty.